 The most practical limitation to apply to this propeller / system is via tip speed.

-This propeller is NOT APPROVED for use in a direct drive application (ie Jabiru 2200 etc). we advise this prop has not been tested for, nor approved for Aerobatics.
+- we advise DO NOT use this prop in a direct drive application (ie Jabiru 2200 etc). - we advise this prop has not been tested for, nor approved for Aerobatics.

 We have several golden rules of propeller use.